CarbonLDP/carbonldp-js-sdk/doc/README.md

 getObjectSchema( type?:string ):Carbon.ObjectSchema.DigestedObjectSchema
 ```

-Returns the ObjectSchema for the specified type or null if not exits.
+Returns the ObjectSchema for the specified type or `null` if it not exists.
-If no type specified the general object schema of the context is returned.
-This is an schema that applies for all the types.
+If no type is specified, the general object schema of the context is returned.
+This is an schema that applies for all the Resources.

 *Parameters*